 - The Summer Legal Judicial Internship Program provides full-time, summer internships to a select group of students who receive stipends from the law school.

-In both programs, students work closely with judges, assisting with research and writing, and observing and discussing courtroom proceedings.
+In both legal internship programs, students work closely with judges, assisting with research and writing, and observing and discussing courtroom proceedings.
+Law students find judicial internship programs particularly valuable due to the opportunity to observe the practical application of legal principles that are learned in class.

 Placements That Suit Your Career Interests